unext1/next-document-v2/README.md

-# Next.js Planetscale Drizzle ORM Document Management
+# Next.js Planetscale Drizzle ORM Document Management (Group Work)

 This is a simple document management system built with Next.js, Planetscale, the Drizzle ORM and TailwindCSS.
 This Projects allows you to have control over documents and they are editable with WYSIWYG editor, which allows more indebt editing.